PHoogestraat/web-scraping-challenge/README.md

 ## Step 2 - MongoDB and Flask Application

-Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+* Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

 * Start by converting your Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.

-* Next, create a route called `/scrape` that will import your `scrape_mars.py` script and call your `scrape` function.
+* Create a route called `/scrape` that will import your `scrape_mars.py` script and call your `scrape` function.

   * Store the return value in Mongo as a Python dictionary.